Fort de Shinkakasa

 The Fort de Shinkakasa, also called Fort Boma, was a fortification built in the Congo Free State to defend access to the Congo river in 1891.
 It is located about 1.5 km west of Boma which was the capital of the Free State and later the Belgian Congo from 1886 to 1926.

-The fort was designed in a two-sided arrow shape by the Belgian engineer Émile Wangermée who had studied fortress design under General Henri Alexis Brialmont.
+The fort was designed in a two-sided arrow shape by the Belgian engineer Émile Wangermée who had studied fortress design under the noted Belgian military architect Henri Alexis Brialmont.
 It was built by the Congo Free State to control access to the river, particularly against the Portuguese who occupied nearby Angola and Cabinda and which it was feared might cut off the Congo Free State from access to the Atlantic Ocean.
 In fact, the confrontation between the two nations were in fact limited to exchanges of fire between light batteries and Portuguese ships.